 Peaceful Way Sesshin

-The 2016 Bodhidharma Sesshin will begin on Thursday evening, Oct.
-13 at 8:00 PM, and run through Sunday morning, the 16th.
-This sesshin honors our 28th Ancestor Teacher, Bodhidharma, a legendary figure who is considered to have transmitted Buddhism from India to China in the early sixth century.
+The Bodhidharma Sesshin honors our 28th Ancestor Teacher, Bodhidharma, a legendary figure who is considered to have transmitted Buddhism from India to China in the early sixth century.
 Bodhidharma emphasized zazen as the direct realization of the way, as opposed to discourse, discussion or ceremonial observances.

 In the spirit of Bodhidharma’s teaching, this sesshin will feature no talks, no dokusan and no kyosaku.
 Participants will have the opportunity to go deeply into their zazen practice with single-minded determination and profound unknowing.
-There will be services and oryoki as usual, with the annual Bodhidharma Memorial Service on Saturday, October 15.
+There will be services and oryoki as usual, in addition to our annual Bodhidharma Memorial Service.
 Everyone is encouraged to take advantage of this unique opportunity.
 For more information, or to register, please check the calendar.